Nicaraguans: History

 2,100-year-old human footprints preserved in volcanic mud near Lake Managua, which are known as the Ancient footprints of Acahualinca.

 It is known that Nicaragua was inhabited by Paleo-Indians as far back as 6000 years.
 This is confirmed by archaeological evidences, mainly ceramics and statues made of volcanic stone like the ones found on the island of Zapatera and petroglyphs found on Ometepe island.
 At the end of the 15th century, western Nicaragua was inhabited by several different indigenous peoples related by culture to the Mesoamerican civilizations of the Aztec and Maya, and by language to the Mesoamerican Linguistic Area.
 However, within three decades an estimated Indian population of one million plummeted to a few tens of thousands, as approximately half of the indigenous people in western Nicaragua died of diseases brought by the Spaniards.
 The central region and the Caribbean coast of Nicaragua were inhabited by indigenous peoples who were mostly Chibcha-related groups that had migrated from South America, primarily what is now Colombia and Venezuela.
 These groups include the present-day Miskitos, Ramas and Sumos who lived a less sedentary life based on hunting and gathering, as well as fishing and performing slash-and-burn agriculture.

+Sandinista Revolution

+The Somoza family's dictatorship created decades of political unrest and social inequality.
+The Sandinista National Liberation Front (FSLN) was formed in 1961 inspired by Augusto César Sandino, an anti-imperialist leader who resisted U.S. military occupation.
+The assassination of journalist Pedro Joaquín Chamorro in 1978 was the final turning point in a nationwide uprising that cost roughly 50,000 lives but successfully ended the Somoza regime.

 During the 1979 uprising, many middle-class and wealthy families left Nicaragua.
 The Sandinista revolution during the 1980s brought a wave of Nicaraguan refugees into the U.S., and the largest wave of documented immigrants.
 Many Nicaraguans also fled to nearby Costa Rica and other countries.
 Over 62 percent of the total documented immigration from 1979 to 1988 occurred after 1984.
 Many Nicaraguans who immigrated did so to escape poverty, in Santa Clara County, California, the Nicaraguan public benefits recipients reported that in their families, 43% have one self-employed person or business owner, and 14% of the families have two such persons.
 However, nearly all of the estimated 200,000 Nicaraguans who fled to the United States (and other nearby Central American countries) between 1978 and 1979 returned after the victory of the Sandinistas in 1979.